MDSLKTR/pouch-vue/README.md

 * `$pouch.destroy(OPTIONAL db)`: same as https://pouchdb.com/api.html#delete_database
 * `$pouch.defaults(options)`: same as https://pouchdb.com/api.html#defaults
 ___
-* `$pouch.sync(localDatabase, remoteDatabase, OPTIONAL options)`: Basically the same as PouchDB.sync(local, remote, {live: true, retry: true}).
+* `$pouch.sync(localDatabase, OPTIONAL remoteDatabase, OPTIONAL options)`: The optional remoteDatabase parameter will use the default db set in the pouch options initially.
+Basically the same as PouchDB.sync(local, remote, {live: true, retry: true}).
 Also, if the browser has an active session cookie, it will fetch session data (username, etc) from the remote server. **BONUS:** If your remote database runs CouchDB 2.0 or higher, you can also specify a Mango Selector that is used to filter documents coming from the remote server.
 Callback functions will be invoked with the name `pouchdb-[method]-[type]`.
 So in this case you can use `this.$on('pouchdb-sync-change', callback(data))` to listen when a change occurs.
 See https://pouchdb.com/api.html#sync for a full list of events you can use.

 **default options (will be merged with the options passed in)**:
  ```